-While returning from Dhanushkodi, other remains of structures such as the buildings, railway water tank, church and others can be seen, making the whole place look like a shell of its former self.
-Next to the water tank there is a temple, which has a light stone kept locked on its premises as a tourist attraction.
+While returning from Dhanushkodi, other remains of structures such as the buildings, railway water tank, church, and others can be seen, making the whole place look like a shell of its former self.
+Next, to the water tank, there is a temple, which has a light stone kept locked on its premises as a tourist attraction.

 The nearest town is Rameswaram, 18 km away.
-Dhanushkodi is an abandoned town and permits visitors only during the day.
+However, Dhanushkodi is an abandoned town and permits visitors only during the day.
 So you have to stay at Rameswaram.

 Budget travelers can stay in the basic rooms provided by the temple trust.
 Check out budget stay at Rameswaram.

 Please rate the article Rameshwaram to Dhanuskodi by clicking the stars